bgolesoftwaredeveloper/bgolesoftwaredeveloper/README.md

 Hello!
 My name is Braiden Gole, and I am an experienced **Computer Programmer** with a strong background in designing, developing, and maintaining software applications.
 I am proficient in a wide range of programming languages and well-versed in multiple framworks across various platforms, including Web, Web RESTful API, Desktop GUI, and Mobile applications.

-Throughout my education and persona projects, I have acquired a solid understanding of programming concepts and techniques.
+Throughout my education and personal projects, I have acquired a solid understanding of programming concepts and techniques.
 With a passion for coding and a drive to continuously learn and improve, I am well-prepared to contribute to dynamic development teams and make a meaningful impact.

 ## Skills and Expertise